 - Cafe’s on the highest floor of the Magnet Building (Inflated Price of 1 Item from the Menu)

-Unfortunately, when we went, Mag’s Park was closed.
+Unfortunately, when we went, Mag’s Park was closed and wasn’t allowing any tourists to enter.
 There’s no real way to know whether it will be open or closed when you go since it depends on the weather, wind speeds, construction, etc.

 Instead, we went to the floor right below Mag’s Park and paid about $13 for one Diet Coke so we could sit at the window with this view: